 The study of several ethical hacking techniques and principles needed for a security expert in today’s world.
 Students will acquire in-depth knowledge of network security.

-Bridge Program and Prerequisites
+Preparation and Prerequisites

 A first course in problem-solving through algorithm development and analysis and software design.
 Students design and write elementary and intermediate sized programs.
 Includes an intensive study of Java or another similar programming language.